Eudoxia Lopukhina: Early life

-Eudoxia was born to Feodor Abramovich Lopukhin and Ustinia Bogdanovna Rtishcheva, making her a member of the Lopukhin family.
+Eudoxia was born to Feodor Abramovich Lopukhin and Ustinia Bogdanovna Rtishcheva, making her a member of the Lopukhin family and a noble.

 Tsaritsa

 She was chosen as a bride for the Tsar by his mother Natalia Naryshkina primarily on account of Eudoxia's mother's relation to the famous boyar Fyodor Rtishchev.
 She was crowned Tsarina in 1689 and gave birth to Grand Duke Alexei Petrovich of Russia the following year.
 She had two more sons by Peter, Alexander in 1691 and Paul in 1693, but both died during infancy.
 The Tsar could not stand her conservative relatives and soon abandoned her for a Dutch beauty, Anna Mons.
 Eudoxia's letters to Peter were full of complaints and expressions of unrequited love.

 In 1696, during his prolonged journey to Western Europe, Peter asked his Naryshkin relatives to persuade Eudoxia to enter a monastery.
 This could not be effected until 1698, when she was finally banished to the Intercession Convent of Suzdal.